ManyLabsOpenScience/manylabRs/README.md

 ### `raw.case`

-This list contains dataframes with the relevant variables for each analysis, but before the analysis specific variable functions (`vafun`) are applied.
+This list contains dataframes with the relevant variables for each analysis, but before the analysis specific variable functions (`varfun`) are applied.
 There is a Boolean variable `case.include` which indicates whther a case is valid and should be included for analysis.

 ```{r}
 df$raw.case$Huang.1